 Lord of life and death, guide and friend of our souls.
 You fashion and transform all things in due time through your creative Word, In your deep wisdom and providence, receive those who have gone ahead in our journey from this life.

-Receive us too when our time comes, guiding us through the years, as long as they last.
+Receive us too when our time comes and guide us through the years, as long as they last.
 Receive us as we come humbly before you, not troubled, nor shrinking back before the day of death, like those who love this world too much.
 Instead, may we set out eagerly for that everlasting and blessed life which is in Christ Jesus.

 To him be glory for ever and ever.
 Amen